dpapakyriak/AI-COVID-19-Predictor/README.md

 This Artificial Neural Network consists of:

-- 1 input layer of seven data inputs
+- 1 input layer of twelve data inputs
-- 2 hidden layers
+- 2 hidden layers size 16
 - 1 output layer of one value (projected COVID-19 new cases for the next day)

-In this project, we give 7 type of data to the NN:
+In this project, we give 12 type of data to the NN:

   1. Total active cases per day
   2. Daily new cases